fe-o2/state_machine_exercise/README.md

 The class provides methods to get the current state and to transition to a new state based on the defined rules.

-Using the factory method is recommended to ensure that the StateMachine is created with the correct configuration and logging capabilities.
-There is also some basic configuration validation that is provided to ensure basic correctness, and prevent potential runtime errors.
+In a few steps, we can build a state machine that calculates modulo three:

+1. Define the configuration, and use it to create the configuration object.
+2. Create the factory and build the state machine, using the configuration object.
+3. Use the built state machine to transition between states as required and calculate modulo three.

 **Important Note**:
-Circular dependencies, duplicate or unreachable states, and impossible transitions **are not currently being validated**, but could be added in the future.
+Circular dependencies, duplicate or unreachable states, and impossible transitions **are not currently being validated**, but those features could be added in the future.
+There is basic configuration validation provided when creating the StateMachine via the factory, so that method is recommended because it reduces some risk that the StateMachine interrupts an application with runtime errors.
+Using a PSR-3 compliant logger is also recommended so that we can capture any warnings or errors without interrupting the application flow.

 When the state machine is built, it can be used as follows:
 ```php